Self-Driving Cars About to Hit Southern California Roads in Greater Numbers

 One recent Tesla accident appeared to support the theory that drivers operating their cars in autopilot may place too much trust in their cars’ ability to avoid accidents.
 A driver in China had put his car in self-driving mode on his way to work when his Tesla side-swiped several parked cars.
 When asked why he did not intervene to avoid the crash, he stated that the dealer had told him that he was purchasing a car that could drive itself, leading the driver to believe that such intervention wouldn’t be necessary.

-If you or someone you love has been injured by a reckless or negligent driver in the Antelope Valley, contact the seasoned, effective, and determined Palmdale personal injury lawyer Paul Kistler for a consultation on your case, at 661-206-6990.
+If you or someone you love has been injured by a reckless or negligent driver in the Antelope Valley, contact the seasoned, effective, and determined Palmdale car accident attorney Paul Kistler for a consultation on your case, at 661-206-6990.